defold/doc/docs/en/manuals/project-settings.md

 #### Max Characters:
 The number of characters preallocated in the text rendering buffer, i.e. the number of characters that can be displayed each frame.

+#### Max Font Batches
+The maximum number of text batches that can be displayed each frame.

 #### Max Debug Vertices
 The maximum number of debug vertices.
 Used for physics shape rendering among other things.